-When to use the preterite tense in Spanish is a dilemma for many Spanish students, since Spanish has several past tenses.
+When to use the Spanish preterite tense is a dilemma for many Spanish students, since Spanish has several past tenses.
 Overall, we use the preterite tense (PRETÉRITO INDEFINIDO) when in English you say “did something” to describe a completed action in the past.
 Look at the examples:

 The preterite tense examples